 Yes.
 Nobody’s ever been through this before.
 And also, the other thing that happened by the early 2000s was that the word “natural” collapsed under the weight of its own vagueness.
 If you look at the management polices of the national parks and wilderness areas and even the enabling language, it basically says that you the minders, you the rangers, will keep this place in natural condition.
 And natural condition, you know, can’t be accomplished anymore, if natural condition is presumed to be the conditions that prevailed, let’s say, at the time that Yellowstone was founded.
 There’s no going back.

-You mention in your book the competing roles of national parks as tourist resorts and nature refuges?
-Do you think it’s doing a good job of dealing with these competing roles?
+In your book you mention the competing roles of national parks as tourist resorts and nature refuges?
+Do you think the NPS is doing a good job of dealing with these competing roles?

 Yes, I think the Park Service is doing a good job.
 There had been, in the past, criticism of some things the Park Service did because they tended towards what Edward Abbey called “industrial tourism.”
 You know, hotels and structures and so on.
 But in general I think the Park Service does a magnificent job of managing the sheer numbers of people who come to the parks and in some way reducing their impact.